univ-of-utah-marriott-library-apple/firmware_password_manager/README.md

 `-t`, `--testmode` | More verbose logging, will not delete keyfile.
 `-s`, `--slack` | Sends important messages to Slack.

 Certain flags are mutually exclusive.
-The script will refuse to run if more than one of the following flags are used.
+The script will refuse to run if more than one of the following flags are used: `-remove` `-management` `-hash` `-nostring`

-exclusive flags:
-`-remove`
-`-management`
-`-hash`
-`-nostring`

 ### The keyfile